teaching-genomics/pavia2024/DAY1/README.md

 Let's generate the index for this file
 ```
 samtools index sorted_alignment.bam
+rm alignment.sam # we don't need the sam anymore
 ```

 Let's also index the reference fasta file using samtools, so that the fasta can be loaded in IGV, with the command samtools faidx
 ```
 samtools faidx e_coli.fasta